COVID-19 Civil Matters

-  Mediations are being held as previously scheduled in both Edmonton and Calgary by telephone.
-WebEx or Zoom processes are being developed.
+Mediations are being held as previously scheduled in both Edmonton and Calgary by telephone, Webex or Zoom as directed in the notice of mediation.

-- Matters that have been scheduled for July 6 and after will proceed as scheduled.
+- Matters that have been scheduled for May 31 and thereafter will proceed as scheduled.

-- Staggered scheduling of in-person applications may be implemented to avoid an influx of people at 9:30 a.m. or 1:30 p.m. each day.
+- Staggered scheduling of applications may be implemented 9:30 a.m. each day.

 Edmonton and Calgary Civil Division Hotlines